philltran/message_private/README.md

 and view private messages.
 "View user profiles" for users needing to send messages to other users.
 This is due to issue: 'Restricted access results with user entityreference' - #2153463.
+This patch may also help if committed in future: #2247937

 When enabled, the module will provide a new message type "Private Message" and a Message Private View.